steinwurf/kodo-ns3-examples/README.rst

 ``kodo`` dependencies, otherwise you will get a git error when you execute the configure command!

-Now we build the kodo-c shared library and we install the examples and all the required files to the ``~/ns-3-dev/examples/kodo`` folder::
+Now we build the kodo-rlnc static library and we install the examples and all the required files to the ``~/ns-3-dev/examples/kodo`` folder::

   python waf build install --ns3_path="~/ns-3-dev"